 How can I save on taxes with pillar 3a?

-If you contribute to a pillar 3a, you benefit from tax advantages.
-You can deduct your contributions from your taxable income up to the maximum permitted amount.
-Each year, you receive a statement showing the amount you have deposited, which you can submit with your tax return.
+If you pay into pillar 3a, you can deduct your contributions from your taxable income up to the legally defined maximum amount.
+This reduces your tax burden – how much depends on your income, canton of residence and tax rate.
+Every year you receive a statement, showing the amount you have contributed, from your bank or insurance company, which you submit with your tax return.

 Tax calculator